Dragon2fly/vpngate-with-proxy/README.md

      * Turn on `DNS fix` by press `F3` before connecting to vpn server.
 Choose some good DNS from http://pcsupport.about.com/od/tipstricks/a/free-public-dns-servers.htm
      * Connect to any VPN server and test if your dns provider is changed.

-  If DNS is not changed, something when wrong!
-You should make an issue about this.
+  If DNS is not changed, make sure that you have turned off your system wide proxy and try again.

 ### 5. Some notes:
   * To view or change settings before the program fetches server's list: